Homemade Happy Hour

 What kind of glass should I use to serve a Hemingway Daiquiri?

 Skip the large goblets common with the frozen version of daiquiris.
 Instead opt for a classic coupe glass.
 If you don't have one, use a martini glass.
-This drink is served "up" - meaning without ice - so choose a stemmed glass that's meant to hold a chilled cocktail but not ice.
+This drink is served up - meaning without ice - so choose a stemmed glass that's meant to hold a chilled cocktail but not ice.

 Don’t Miss These Rum Drinks